Talv/sc2-layouts/README.md

  * Special `#` character at the end is utilized to accept suggestion and expand to choosed element.
  * Suggestions list can be triggered only within root element (`<Desc>`).

-#### Template overloading
+#### Desc extending / overloading

 Syntax: __`.`__*`Name`*

 ![abbrv-template-overloading](assets/abbrv-template-overloading.png)

- * Suggestions list will exclude elements that are already extended in scope of current declaration.
+ * Listing elements elements from template/templates used within the scope.
+ * Listing elements elements from foreign desc - when overriding frame declared in another layout etc.
+ * Listing native hookups available for implementation.
  * Works with deeply nested elements.
- * Not limited to templates - it will also provide suggestions when extending frame within another layout file etc.
+ * Suggestions list will exclude elements that are already extended/implemented in scope of current declaration.

 ---